 I would like to think, however, that there is space in our collective love for cinema to interrogate even the specific films we love, filmmakers we idolize, to see what might be hiding underneath the surface and to face the messy complexities of the cinematic world, which is historically and currently rooted in patriarchal and white supremacist structures.
 I fully admit that it is much easier for me to see the darkness of a Quentin Tarantino film since, while I admire many things about his craft, I do not like his films.
 They have never been as important to me as I know they are to many others.

 And as I move into this new fall quarter, teaching Introduction to Film and, especially, teaching History of Film to college students, I know I need to interrogate my own assumptions about films and filmmaking and the narrative of cinema.
-I need to interrogate why it often feels so difficult for me to make films by women and people of color a fundamental and essential part of the classes I teach.
+I need to interrogate why it often feels so difficult for me to make films by women, Black filmmakers, indigenous filmmakers, Asian filmmakers, Latinx filmmakers, queer filmmakers, a fundamental and essential part of the classes I teach.
 I do it, but it takes more effort, thought, and time than it might if I just looked at classic “best of” lists and used those films in my classes.
 If Once Upon a Time in . . .
 Hollywood, a sly wink of a fairy tale, is rooted in certain toxic assumptions, assumptions I believe Tarantino himself is not necessarily aware of endorsing, then I absolutely have assumptions, too, that need to be brought out into the light.
 It may be relatively easy for me to see the toxic assumptions about women in his film, but as a white person, I know I do not easily see the toxic assumptions about race, both those that thread through the films I see and those that thread through my own psyche and affect how I teach and what I teach in my film classes.

 My own instincts, my nostalgia, the things I love most, must be analyzed and even viewed with suspicion.